calamity-inc/warframe-public-export-plus/README.md

 ## Notes

+### ExportBundles
+- This export is specific to this project, as there is no such data in the official Public Export.

 ### ExportDojoRecipes
 - This `price` (credits), `skipTimePrice` (platinum), and `ingredients` are for Moon clans.
 To convert these e.g. to Ghost clan values, simply multiply them by 0.01 (1 / 100) with a lower limit of 1.
 - This export is specific to this project, as there is no such data in the official Public Export.